josehgarciaa/vampire/readme.md

-Vampire
+Alucard
 ==============

-By Richard Evans
+A fork of Vampire (by Richard Evans)

-Vampire is a high performance general purpose code for the atomistic simulation of magnetic materials.
-Using a variety of common simulation methods it can calculate the equilibrium and dynamic magnetic properties of a wide variety of magnetic materials and phenomena, including ferro, ferri and antiferromagnets, core-shell nanoparticles, ultrafast spin dynamics, magnetic recording media, heat assisted magnetic recording, exchange bias, magnetic multilayer films and complete devices.
+Alucard is a high performance general purpose code for the atomistic simulation of magnetic materials.
+It is a fork of the Vampire project, inheriting its scientific capabilities and codebase, and is maintained in compliance with the original GNU GPL v2 license.

+By Richard Evans (original Vampire author)

 Capabilities
 ---------------